Introduction: Arduino Waveform Generator

 Generating a waveform then comes down to repetitively sending a sequence of 8-bit numbers to the Arduino pins.
 The waveform is stored in an array of 256 bytes and this array is sampled and sent to the pins.
 The frequency of the output signal is determined by how fast one advances through the array.
 A robust, precise and elegant way to do that is with a phase accumulator: a 32-bit number gets incremented at regular intervals, and we use the 8 most significant bits as the index of the array.

 Interrupts allow to sample at well-defined times, but the overhead of interrupts limit the sampling frequency to ~100kHz.
 An infinite loop to update the phase, sample the waveform and set the pins takes 42 clock cycles, thus achieving a sampling rate of 16MHz/42=381kHz.
 Rotating or pushing the rotary encoder causes a pin change and an interrupt that gets out of the loop to change the setting (waveform or frequency).
 At this stage the 256 numbers in the array are recalculated so that no actual calculations of the waveform need to be performed in the main loop.
-The absolute maximum frequency that can be generated is half of this, 190kHz, but then there are only two samples per period, so not much control of the shape.
+The absolute maximum frequency that can be generated is 190kHz (half of the sampling rate) but then there are only two samples per period, so not much control of the shape.
 The interface thus doesn't allow to set the frequency above 100kHz.
 At 50kHz, there are 7-8 samples per period and at 1.5 kHz and below all 256 numbers stored in the array get sampled each period.
 For waveforms where the signal changes smoothly, for example the sine wave, skipping samples is no problem.
 But for waveforms with narrow spikes, for example a square wave with a small duty cycle, there is the danger that for frequencies above 1.5 kHz missing a single sample can result in a the waveform not behaving as expected

 Accuracy of the frequency